Skip to main content

 By · Last updated

-Sydney in November offers some of the best conditions of the year, ideal for photographers & pre-summer visitors.
-Expect temperatures of 17–24°C, around 9 days of rain, and medium crowds across the city.
-Daily budgets typically land around A$105–225 for mid-range travellers.
-Book three to four weeks ahead for the best mid-range rates and the widest hotel choice.
+Sydney in November offers some of the best conditions of the year, ideal for jacaranda photographers, melbourne cup & pre-summer visitors.
+Expect temperatures of 14–24°C, around 10 days of rain, and medium-high crowds across the city.
+Daily budgets typically land around A$90–2,500+ for mid-range travellers.
+Book accommodation two to three months ahead — the most popular rooms sell out fast during peak visiting windows.

 1. Weather & Climate